 Each submission must contain:

-author name, contact information, and, if applicable, rank and branch of the military;
+author name, contact information, and, if applicable, rank and branch of the of the military;

 contact information of the higher education or military institution for which the thesis was written; and